In a Nutshell:

 • And an exceptional foot and calf massage

-The body stretch might even be considered an honorable mention here because although it’s not best in class and isn’t as well implemented on the Monarch as it is on some of Osaki’s other models, it’s still not bad.
-Also, it does represent a second therapeutic feature on a modestly priced chair.
+The body stretch might even be considered an honorable mention here because although it’s not the best in class and isn’t as well implemented on the Monarch as on some of Osaki’s other models, it’s still not bad.
+Also, it represents a second therapeutic feature of a modestly priced chair.

-Unfortunately, the Monarch is also saddled with a relatively modest maximum supported user weight limit, few massage techniques, and only a handful of pre-programmed routines.
-So if you want something other than a basic massage or a foot massage, this one is probably going to leave you wanting more.
+Unfortunately, the Monarch also has a relatively modest maximum supported user weight limit, few massage techniques, and only a handful of pre-programmed routines.
+So, if you want something other than a basic massage or a foot massage, this one is probably going to leave you wanting more.

 Osaki Monarch Massage Chair Review Conclusion